Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Restorative Service: A project or amount of community service hours served by the student for the good of the community.
 This is usually completed within the community.
 If the service is approved to be done off-campus, it must be at a not-for-profit organization, and the student cannot receive pay for their work.

-• Disciplinary Suspension: A formal separation of the student (without tuition and fees being refunded) from KHSC-KansasCOM during a specific period of time.
+• Disciplinary Suspension: A formal separation of the student (without tuition and fees being refunded) from KHSU-KansasCOM during a specific period of time.
 The period of suspension can range from one trimester to an indefinite period of time.
 The student will not be in good standing during the suspension and therefore is not allowed to attend coursework or be on-campus.

-• Other Appropriate Actions: KHSC-KansasCOM reserves the right to place a variety of disciplinary and/ or academic sanctions upon a student that are not specifically outlined above, if they are approved by the SPC and/or a member of Student Affairs and Services.
-Additional sanctions can only be placed upon a student through the disciplinary process that is outlined in the KHSC-KansasCOM Student Handbook and Catalog.
+• Other Appropriate Actions: KHSU-KansasCOM reserves the right to place a variety of disciplinary and/ or academic sanctions upon a student that are not specifically outlined above, if they are approved by the SPC and/or a member of Student Affairs and Services.
+Additional sanctions can only be placed upon a student through the disciplinary process that is outlined in the KHSU-KansasCOM Student Handbook and Catalog.
 Sanctions cannot be placed upon the student arbitrarily.

 Sexual Misconduct